cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 I'd like to configure an **app registration per home server** with access to a dedicated sub-location for offsite backups.
 This ensures that `rclone` on each home server can only upload and list files in its own isolated area, and cannot view or modify any other data in the organization.

-My plan is to create a SharePoint **Communication Site** per home server, specifically for offsite backups of that home server.
+My plan is to create a SharePoint **Team Site** per home server, specifically for offsite backups of that home server.
 I'll then adjust the permissions so that `rclone` on that home server can only reach the site's document library, providing a tightly controlled and simple offsite backup target.

 By following these steps, each home server can have its own designated backup site or library within my existing Microsoft 365 subscription.